Van Conversion Guide: Modules, Companies & Complete Instructions

 - VanCamperFactory (NRW): Fiat Ducato, Peugeot Boxer, Mercedes Sprinter.
 From €22,000.

-- Reimo (Hesse): Wholesalers and partner workshops throughout Germany.
+- Reimo (Hesse): Wholesaler + partner workshops throughout Germany.
 Modular conversions starting from €15,000.

 Campervan conversion modules: Kits from Hornbach, Reimo and DIY solutions compared

-The Campervan conversion modules They are the heart of every DIY camper project.
+Campervan conversion modules are the heart of any DIY campervan project.
 Instead of designing and building everything individually, you can buy prefabricated modules – kitchen units, bed structures, storage box systems.
 This saves 200–400 hours of work.

 Option 2: Reimo modules (premium segment).
-Reimo Reimo is the German premium brand for camper accessories.
-Complete Reimo furniture for VW T6: €3,500–€5,500.
+Reimo is the German premium brand for campervan accessories.
+Reimo complete furniture for VW T6: €3,500–€5,500.
 The "Hemisphere" series is a classic.
 Reimo kitchen unit: €2,800–€4,200 with solid wood fronts.
-Electrical series CampEnergy They fit together perfectly.
+The CampEnergy electrical system is a perfect match.

-Campervan conversion shop recommendations: Hornbach (largest DIY range), Campitronic.de (electrical components + complete systems), Movera.de (personal advice), Outwell/Westfalia (premium in specialist shops), AliExpress/Amazon (small parts, quality varies).
+Camper conversion shop recommendations: Hornbach (largest DIY range), Campitronic.de (electrics + complete systems), Movera.de (personal advice), Outwell/Westfalia (premium in specialist shops), AliExpress/Amazon (small parts, quality varies).

 Motorhome electrical wiring diagram 230V: The heart of your campervan conversion

-The Motorhome electrics This is the most complex and at the same time most important part of your campervan conversion.
-A good one 230V circuit diagram This determines safety, self-sufficiency, and comfort.
-Mistakes can be extremely dangerous – professional advice or a ready-made module is worthwhile for this component.
+The electrical system in your campervan is the most complex and crucial part of your conversion.
+A well-designed 230V wiring diagram determines safety, self-sufficiency, and comfort.
+Mistakes can be extremely dangerous – professional advice or a pre-made module is highly recommended for this aspect.

 The modern camper electrical system consists of 5 components: